wescale/hashistack/roles/stage0/README.md

-# __stage0
+# stage0

-This role:

-* rely on terraform code execution
+* Relies on terraform code execution.
-* provisions resources for hashistack deployment
+* Provisions resources for hashistack deployment.
-* generate the mandatory ansible configuration files for reaching resources
+* Generates the mandatory ansible configuration files for reaching resources.